validmind/developer-framework/README.md

 The value of `tag` corresponds to one of the options provided by Poetry: <https://python-poetry.org/docs/cli/#version>

-## Generating Docs
+## Generating API Reference Docs

-API documentation can be generated as HTML format with `pdoc` with the following
+The [API reference documentation](https://docs.validmind.ai/validmind/validmind.html) you see in our docs site is generated in HTML format with `pdoc` with the following
 command:

 ```bash